0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 #define CompileFunctionSig CorJitResult(*compileMethod)(void*, struct CORINFO_METHOD_INFO*, unsigned flags, BYTE**, ULONG*)
 ```

-2. After gathering the pointer to the function to re-write it, its necessary to mark it's memory as re-writable.
+2. After gathering the pointer to the function to re-write it, it's necessary to mark its memory as re-writable.
 It can be done via [VirtualProtect](https://msdn.microsoft.com/ru-ru/library/windows/desktop/aa366898%28v=vs.85%29.aspx) win32 function.

-To call it from the C# need interop wrap:
+To call it from the C# we need to interop wrap:

 ```
 [DllImport("kernel32.dll", BestFitMapping = true, CallingConvention = CallingConvention.Winapi, SetLastError = true, ExactSpelling = true)]
 public static extern bool VirtualProtect(IntPtr lpAddress, UInt32 dwSize, MemoryProtectionConstants flNewProtect, out UInt32 lpflOldProtect);
 ```

-3. Precompile the delegates function before hooking.
-It's must be done to prevent SOE, the otherwise hooked compileMethod function will be
+3. Precompile the delegate's function before hooking.
+It must be done to prevent SOE, the otherwise hooked compileMethod function will be
-JITted with itself infinitevely. `PrepareDelegate` [method](https://github.com/dotnet/coreclr/issues/15522) is doing this kind required the job.
+JITted with itself infinitely. `PrepareDelegate` [method](https://github.com/dotnet/coreclr/issues/15522) is doing this kind required the job.
-It's jitting the provided method and keeps it alive from the GC via it's fixed pointer.
+It's jitting the provided method and keeps it alive from the GC via its fixed pointer.

-4. Essentially replace original function pointer in Vtable with the new one.
+4. Essentially replace the original function pointer in Vtable with the new one.

-5. Return previous `VitrualProtect` level for the used memory.
+5. Return the previous `VitrualProtect` level for the used memory.

 ## Altogether ##